A Fresh Installation Walk-through

-The following screen shots step through a fresh install of the OmniOSce operating system on a blank hard drive.
-To perform this install, one may use a bootable CD, USB drive, or PXE.
-Images for these formats are available at downloads.omniosce.org.
+The following screenshots step through a fresh installation of the OmniOS operating system on a blank hard drive.
+To perform this installation, one may use a bootable CD, USB drive, or PXE.
+Images for these formats are available on our downloads page.

 Upon booting from CD, USB or PXE, the OmniOSce installer displays several boot options.
-To install, one may let it time out and the install will continue.
+To install, one may press return or let it time out and the installation will continue.

-Enter the number corresponding to the keyboard layout of your choice, and hit enter.
+Enter the number corresponding to the keyboard layout of your choice, and press enter.

-Enter a hostname for the installed system, and hit enter
+Enter a hostname for the installed system, and press return.

 The installer will offer to confirm the current time in the chosen time zone.
 If the displayed time is correct, type 1 enter

-When finished writing the OS to the hard drive, the installer displays status information.
+When finished writing to the hard drive, the installer displays status information.
 Type enter to proceed.

-The splash screen loading from the hard drive looks identical to that from the CD or USB drive.
-One can let it time out to proceed to boot the operating system.
+The splash screen loading from the hard drive looks almost the same as that from the CD or USB drive.
+One can press return or let it time out to boot the operating system.